stephchia/stephchia.github.io/_teaching/3_teaching.md

 ---

-I worked with the course instructor to develop materials for a new course in the Biology Honors Program using generative AI.
-To help students apply learned concepts to prioritize conservation targets without bias from preexisting knowledge of real species, I created a diverse set of fictional species spanning a wide range of life-history traits, population statuses, and human utitilies.
+I worked with the course instructor to develop materials for a new University Honors Program course that explore the biological, geographical, and matehmatical concepts realtead to extinction risk.
+To help students apply learned concepts in conservation prioritization without bias from preexisting knowledge of real species, I used generative AI to create a diverse set of fictional species with varying life-history traits, spatial distributions, population statuses, and human utitilies.